naveenbudep/project-1/docs/src/features/swf_layer.md

 )

 # a Domain model local instance has been created, but nothing has been
-# sent to amazon.
+# sent to Amazon.
 To do so, you have to save it.
 >>> D.save()
 ```

 Now you have a local `Domain` model object, and if no errors were raised, the `save` method have saved
-amazon-side.
+Amazon-side.
 Sometimes you won't be able to know if the model you're manipulating has an upstream version:
 whether you've acquired it through a queryset, or the remote object has been deleted for example.
 Fortunately, models are shipped with a set of functions to make sure your local objects keep synced and
 consistent.